cdapio/cdap-ambari-service/README.md

 # Ambari CDAP Services

-This is currently a work in progress and does not support all features of CDAP.
+This is currently a work-in-progress and does not support all CDAP features.
 New features are added to the `develop` branch and are released along with new CDAP major/minor versions using a release branch.